SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/eap-procedures.md

   - **Mail-enabled groups**

-- **Create rules to further define the recipients that this email address policy applies to**
+- **Create rules to further define the recipients that this email address policy applies to**:

 1. Click **Add rule** and select one of the recipient properties from the drop down list: